rickyqin005/RHSX/README.md

-# rhsx-bot
+# RHSX
-rhsx-bot is an interactive Discord bot where users can trade fictitious stocks.
+RHSX is a trading platform used by RHHS's Finance Club.
+It features a discord bot which users can interact with to trade fictitious stocks and an API to fetch information.

-## Commands
+## Discord Slash Commands
+Optional parameters are *italicized*.

 ### /join
-Adds a user to the trader list, granting access to the trading platform.
+Adds a user to the trader list, granting access to the platform.

+### /trader info
+Displays general account information.

+### /trader position
+Displays the users current positions.

 ### /submit limit [ticker] [direction] [quantity] [limit_price]
 Submits a limit order.